top of page

 Modeling the Big Bang

-Though I have much yet to learn myself, I take great joy in imparting knowledge and helping others to see the order inherent in our descriptions of physics and its various associated mathematical tools.
-I have taught in a myriad of roles for both the physics and math departments at Duke, and I received the physics department's Outstanding Physics Teaching Assistant Award in both 2021 and 2022.
+While I still continue to learn myself, I take great joy in imparting knowledge and helping others to see the order inherent in our descriptions of physics and its various associated mathematical tools.
+I have taught calculus, ODE's, and PDE's at the University of Michigan so far, receiving the math department's Juha Heinonen Outstanding Postdoctoral Assistant Professor Teaching Award in Mathematics in 2025.
+I taught in a myriad of roles for both the physics and math departments at Duke as graduate student, receiving the physics department's Outstanding Physics Teaching Assistant Award in both 2021 and 2022 as well as the math department's L.P. and Barbara Smith Award for Excellence in Teaching in 2023.

 See my CV for a complete record of my teaching history.